-- 1 Clean the magazine by spraying it with a metal and polymer-safe gun cleaning solvent.
+- 1 Clean the magazine by spraying it with a gun cleaning solvent that will not adversely affect the polymer magazine or corrode the metal components.
 Spray the magazine with this solvent, both inside and out, to loosen debris. - 2 Place your finger over the loading port and shake it vigorously (with the loading port away from you) to remove solvent and residue from the magazine. - 3 Use compressed air to dry the magazine or allow it to air dry.

 NEVER ATTEMPT TO TAKE YOUR FIREARM APART FURTHER THAN EXPLAINED IN THIS OWNER'S MANUAL.
 YOUR FIREARM IS A SPECIALIZED, FINELY FITTED MECHANISM.
 YOU MAY PERMANENTLY DAMAGE IT BY ATTEMPTING TO DISASSEMBLE THE INNER MECHANISM ASSEMBLIES.
-IF FURTHER DISASSEMBLY FOR SERVICE OR CLEANING IS REQUIRED, TAKE YOUR FIREARM TO A QUALIFIED GUNSMITH, OR CONTACT OUR ARNOLD, MISSOURI SERVICE FACILITY AS EXPLAINED UNDER "SERVICE OR REPAIR" ON PAGE 30.
+IF FURTHER DISASSEMBLY FOR SERVICE OR CLEANING IS REQUIRED, TAKE YOUR FIREARM TO A QUALIFIED GUNSMITH, OR CONTACT OUR ARNOLD, MISSOURI SERVICE FACILITY AS EXPLAINED UNDER "SERVICE OR REPAIR" ON PAGE 31.